msteenhagen/tapes/content/posts/ambient-trip-commander.md

 ---
-title: "16 Dec 2022: Ambient Trip Commander"
+title: "Fri 16 Dec 2022: Ambient Trip Commander"
 description: "heeeyy for our official launch of tapes @ provo.lol we'll be screening a fresh full movie animation Ambient Trip Commander by the greatest living artist on earth---Danny Wolfers a.k.a.
 Legowelt."
 date: 2022-12-09T21:30:00+01:00
 # tldr: